jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

 If they carry a ward cellphone, write down that number.
 A quick phone call can save you lots of walking.
 Go one step further and write down the number to the patient's bedside for quick questions and updates.
-Obviously not all patients will be able to pick up the phone, but for some it be efficient.
+Obviously not all patients will be able to pick up the phone, but for some it is efficient.

 ## Morning rounds